 The only positive to come from the tragic closure of the Barrett Adolescent Centre at Wacol was the discovery of a group of young people who, due to their mental health issues, had slipped through the cracks of education service provision.
 Unlike the cohort likely to need extended inpatient care, these previously unacknowledged young people are, in the majority, still engaged in mental health treatment.
 Most too are not as likely to be affected by the range/depth of additional risk factors that can impact some of those in the cohort needing residential treatment.
-There are multiple reasons that the Inpatient School within an Adolescent Extended Treatment Facility does not support attendance for day patients other than those transitioning out/in of/from the residential service.
+There are multiple reasons that the Inpatient School within an Adolescent Extended Treatment Centre (e.g. the new Jacaranda Place) does not support attendance for day patients other than those transitioning out/in of/from the residential service and those admitted to treatment with its Day Program clinical team.
 Some of those are:

-- Those for whom the Support School model evolved are not only in a different situation regarding clinical treatment and other circumstances but require a different approach to that implemented in an Inpatient School e.g. more regularly scheduled engagement in other community-based education/training (see more details under ‘Who It’s For’ and ‘Approach’, following).
+- Those for whom the Support School model evolved are not only in a different situation regarding clinical treatment and other circumstances but require a different approach to that implemented in an AETC program e.g. more regularly scheduled engagement in other community-based education/training (see more details under ‘Who It’s For’ and ‘Approach’, following).

-- The presence of another cohort within an Inpatient School would create a more variable student composition and therefore a less stable environment, seriously negatively impacting the participation of those undergoing extended residential treatment.
+- The presence of another cohort within an AETC program would create a more variable student composition and therefore a less stable environment, seriously negatively impacting the participation of those undergoing extended residential treatment.

-- It would be impossible for teaching staff to manage the dual needs within the classroom or other learning environments let alone combining collaboration with the in-house multidisciplinary team with the necessary individual case management of the home-based cohort (which includes liaison with a range of external clinicians, base school guidance officers and families/carers.)
+- It would be impossible for teaching staff to manage the multiple needs within the classroom or other learning environments let alone combining collaboration with the in-house multidisciplinary team with the necessary individual case management of the community-based cohort (which includes liaison with a range of external clinicians, base school guidance officers and families/carers.)